Do I have to pay the application fee? Is there any exception?

 Do I have to pay the tuition fees at once?

 You have to pay the lump sum before the beginning of the winter semester of the respective academic year (the end of September).
-However, in justified cases, the Dean may decide on a different due date.
+However, the Head of the Department may decide on a different due date in justified cases.

 Where am I supposed to send tuition fees payment?

-How is the academic year structured, i.e. how is the academic year divided between teaching period and examination period?
+How is the academic year structured, i.e., how is the academic year divided between the teaching period and the examination period?

-The academic year is organized into a two semester system.
-The teaching in the winter semester starts in September and ends in December and the summer semester teaching period starts in February and ends in May.
-The second half of December, month of January, second half of May and the month of June are dedicated to the examinations.
+The academic year is organized into a two-semester (winter and summer) system.
+The teaching in the winter semester starts in September and ends in December; the summer semester teaching period starts in February and ends in May.
+The second half of December, the month of January, the second half of May, and the month of June are dedicated to the examinations.

-What is the grading system at the Palacky University Olomouc?
+What is the grading system at Palacky University Olomouc?

-A course can be completed with a colloquium, pre-exam credit, or with an exam.
-The grading system at the Palacky University Olomouc is based on an A – F scale, i.e. A – the maximum you can achieve, F – failed.
+A course can be completed with a colloquium, pre-exam credit, or an exam.
+The grading system at the Palacky University Olomouc is based on an A – F scale, i.e., A – the maximum you can achieve, F – failed.
+More information is here.

 What is the credit minimum I have to earn during an academic year?

-Forty credits is the minimum of credits that have to be earned during an academic year.
+Forty credits are the minimum of credits that have to be earned during an academic year.
 However, sixty credits are the recommended amount during an academic year.
+More information in the Study and Examination Code of Palacký University Olomouc.

 No, this is a full-time program.